braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/advanced_use_cases/locations_and_geofences.md

 ## Step 6: Request authorization from the user

 {% alert note %}
 Calling `requestAlwaysAuthorization()` does not guarantee that you will receive `Always` authorization.
-By default, this method grants your app `When In Use` authorization and will prompt your user to promote their location permissions after some period of time.
+By default, this method grants your app `When In Use` authorization and will prompt your user again after some period of time to promote their location permissions to `Always`.
 Alternatively, your user can manually change this in their device settings.

 If you wish to immediately prompt your user for `Always` authorization, first call `requestWhenInUseAuthorization()`.
 Then, after receiving `When In Use` permissions, subsequently call `requestAlwaysAuthorization()`.
 The system will only allow you to present this prompt once.
 {% endalert %}